 Napa is an easy city to bike, as it is almost entirely flat with just a few gentle hills.
 Even an amateur cyclist like me can navigate through town and past a vineyard or three.

-In the works is the Napa Valley Vine Trail.
-When complete, it will comprise 44 miles of bike trail, from Vallejo to Calistoga.
+The Napa Valley Vine Trail is in the works.
+When complete, it will comprise 44 miles of bike trails, from Vallejo to Calistoga, allowing tourists to explore downtown Napa and beyond.
 Currently, you can bike 12 miles from Napa to Yountville.
 With bike riding being such a huge part of the northern California lifestyle, I can envision weekend guests from San Francisco biking all the way to Napa.
 Almost.

 1450 First St.